 Points to consider when choosing a cruise

 Excursions are another item that should be considered.
-While some off the ship activities are included, others have an extra charge.
+While some ship activities are included, others have an extra charge.
 There will also be opportunities to buy souvenirs, professional photos and various other items in the shops onboard the ship.
 These costs can add up quite fast, so it’s important to keep that in mind.
-Sometimes it is customary to leave a tip at the end of your stay, but that again varies by company.
+Sometimes it is customary to leave a tip at the end of your stay, but that varies by company.